brevzin/cpp_proposals/1306_expansion_statements/expansion-statements.md

-some wacky experiments that amounted to trying to "rip the constant evaluator in half" (i.e., separating the "evaluation state", whereby dynamically allocated values are stored, from the rest of the metadata pertaining to an evaluation), we decided to fold: as of the [@P1306R3] revision, we instead propose restricting expansion over iterable expressions to only cover those that are constant expression.
+some wacky experiments that amounted to trying to "rip the constant evaluator in half" (i.e., separating the "evaluation state", whereby dynamically allocated values are stored, from the rest of the metadata pertaining to an evaluation), we decided to fold: as of the [@P1306R3] revision, we instead propose restricting expansion over expansion-iterable expressions to only cover those that are constant expression.

 In other words — the desugaring described above (which is similar to the desugaring for the C++11 range-based `for` statement) — is what you get.
 No special cases.